OpnLaaS/opnlaas/docs/Charter.md

 * As an Instructor, I want to easily create bare metal hosts so that I can allow students to use them for assignments.
 * As a Chess Coach, I want to access detailed hardware metrics and logs for troubleshooting, so that I can identify performance issues affecting simulations or training workloads.

 ### **Feature 4 – Monitoring and Logging**

 * As a System Architect, I want to be able to safely monitor and log system activities so that I can ensure system integrity and troubleshoot issues.
 * As a Student, I want to receive alerts for critical system events so that I know if anything happens to my project.
 * As a Researcher, I want centralized logs for troubleshooting and analysis so my team can more efficiently create reports on experiments and ensure the systems running them are working as expected.
 * As an Instructor, I want to access logs and alerts related to my resource usage so that I can grade my students.
-* As a Student, I want to be able to configure monitoring thresholds and alert preferences.* As a Chess Coach, I want to configure monitoring thresholds and alerts, so that I am notified when system resources are under heavy use during peak training times.
+* As a Chess Coach, I want to configure monitoring thresholds and alerts, so that I am notified when system resources are under heavy use during peak training times.

 ## 6. Product Backlog (GitLab)